gr-/birdie/README.md

 Next, the **setuptools** utility suite is required in this freshly activated environment.
-Depending on your bare metal python version, either you already have it in your virtual environment (with virtualenv or pyvenv from python>=3.4), or you must follow the instructions from the [PyPi repos entry](https://pypi.python.org/pypi/setuptools) (with python<3.4).
+Depending on your bare metal python version, either you already have it in your virtual environment (with virtualenv or pyvenv from python>=3.4), or you could follow the instructions from the [PyPi repos entry](https://pypi.python.org/pypi/setuptools) (with python<3.4).

 From now on, you are done with a fully functional python3 runtime environment.